muhammetbozkurt/Nvida-paper-and-DQN-For-DuckiTown/README.md

 __DQN Result__:

-As stated in DQN section, our hardware was not capable to train DQN model.
+As stated in DQN section, my gpu was not capable to train DQN model.
 Thus, sufficient results for DQN model could not be achieved to get .